Atlanta: 21st century

+In the lead-up to the 1996 Summer Olympics, the Atlanta Housing Authority demolished nearly all of its public housing.
+Residents instead received vouchers to pay for private housing; a wave of mixed housing was built using funding from the HOPE VI program under CEO Renee Lewis Glover (1994–2013).

 In 2005, the city approved the $2.8 billion BeltLine project.
 It was intended to convert a disused 22-mile freight railroad loop that surrounds the central city into an art-filled multi-use trail and light rail transit line, which would increase the city's park space by 40%.
 The project stimulated retail and residential development along the loop, but has been criticized for its adverse effects on some Black communities.
 In 2013, the project received a federal grant of $18 million to develop the southwest corridor.
-In September 2019 the James M. Cox Foundation gave $6 Million to the PATH Foundation which will connect the Silver Comet Trail to The Atlanta BeltLine which is expected to be completed by 2022.
-Upon completion, the total combined interconnected trail distance around Atlanta for The Atlanta BeltLine and Silver Comet Trail will be the longest paved trail surface in the U.S. totaling about 300 miles.
+In September 2019, the James M. Cox Foundation gave $6 million to the PATH Foundation which will connect the Silver Comet Trail to The Atlanta BeltLine, which was expected to be completed by 2022.
+Upon completion, the total combined interconnected trail distance around Atlanta for the Atlanta BeltLine and Silver Comet Trail will be the longest paved trail surface in the U.S., totaling about 300 miles.

 Atlanta's cultural offerings expanded during the 2000s: the High Museum of Art doubled in size; the Alliance Theatre won a Tony Award; and art galleries were established on the once-industrial Westside.
+The College Football Hall of Fame relocated to Atlanta and the National Center for Civil and Human Rights museum was constructed.
 The city of Atlanta was the subject of a massive cyberattack which began in March 2018.
 In December 2019, Atlanta hosted the Miss Universe 2019 pageant competition.
 On June 16, 2022, Atlanta was selected as a host city for the 2026 FIFA World Cup.